For us, roots represent a

 The experience of growing up with children from all over the world and far away from her family had a profound effect on Livia.
 The international environment and extraordinarily beautiful nature of the pure snowy mountains, together with the unbreakable bond with her grandfather Ermelino, contributed to establishing Livia’s values and forming her personality.
 Today Livia continues to respect and follow her family’s old-fashioned values which, together with the many wonderful people with whom she shares her dreams and passion for children, have supported her in creating a unique educational project.
 Our Educational Format

-Livia’s ideology of “working with the children of today to create a better world tomorrow” reflects the values and principles inherited from her family.
-To focus its main attention on the value of “self-esteem” as the key for students to become lifelong learners and leaders of tomorrow is what Little Star is all about and you can choose to be a part of it and join us in the creation of a better world!
+Livia’s ideology of “working with the children of today to achieve universal awareness and freedom” reflects the values and principles inherited from her family.
+To focus its main attention on the value of “self-esteem” as the key for students to become lifelong learners and leaders of tomorrow is what Little Star is all about!

 Sorry, the comment form is closed at this time.